Testing Physical Models for Cosmic Ray Transport Coefficients on Galactic Scales: Self-Confinement and Extrinsic Turbulence at GeV Energies: Introduction

 Making matters more complicated, recent work has shown the properties of the gaseous halo itself can depend strongly on the $\sim $\,GeV CR transport \citep{Buts18,ji:fire.cr.cgm}.
 Moreover, in physically-motivated CR transport models, the local diffusivity is typically a strong function of the local plasma properties (strength of turbulence, magnetic field strength, density, ionization level), which vary by {\em orders of magnitude} on $\sim 0.1-100\,$pc scales within the ISM.

 \begin{footnotesize} \ctable[ caption={{ Zoom-in simulation volumes (details in \papertwo).
-All units are physical.} },center,star ]{lcccccr}{ \tnote[ ]{Properties of the ``primary'' galaxy in each zoom-in volume at $z=0$, including: virial mass ($M_{\rm halo}^{\rm vir}$), stellar mass $M_{\ast}$ in the our reference ``No CRs'' run ($M_{\ast}^{\rm (NoCR)}$) from \papertwo, and full range of stellar masses in our runs here with CRs but different transport physics ($M_{\ast}^{\rm (CR)}$), mass resolution ($m_{i,\,1000}$), Plummer-equivalent force softening at the mean density of star formation ($\langle \epsilon_{\rm gas} \rangle^{\rm sf}$).} }{
+All units are physical.} },center,star ]{lcccccr}{ \tnote[ ]{Properties of the ``primary'' galaxy in each zoom-in volume at $z=0$, including: virial mass ($M_{\rm halo}^{\rm vir}$), stellar mass $M_{\ast}$ in the our reference ``No CRs'' run ($M_{\ast}^{\rm (NoCR)}$) from \papertwo, and full range of stellar masses in our runs here with CRs but different transport physics ($M_{\ast}^{\rm (CR)}$), mass resolution ($m_{i,\,1000}$), Plummer-equivalent force softening at the mean density of star formation ($\langle \epsilon_{\rm gas} \rangle^{\rm sf}$; note the actual softening is adaptive and varies accordingly).} }{

 Simulation & $M_{\rm halo}^{\rm vir}$ & $M_{\ast}^{\rm (NoCR)}$ & $M_{\ast}^{\rm (CR)}$ & $m_{i,\,1000}$ & $\langle \epsilon_{\rm gas} \rangle^{\rm sf}$ & Notes \\ Name \, & $[\msun]$ & $[\msun]$ & $[\msun]$ &$[1000\,\msun]$ & $[{\rm pc}]$ & \, \\